somyakantdash/Nexus-Labs-Node-Run-Full-Guide/Browser-Node.md

 🍀Go: https://app.nexus.xyz/

-👉Click Connect & That's It > Must Connect ur Gmail & Must Save ur PROVER ID (Do Not Clear ur Browser Cache & History)
+👉Click Toggle Button & That's It > Must Connect ur Gmail & Verify it (Do Not Clear ur Browser Cache & History)

 👉Must open ur browser in background -- More Uptime means More Reward